ODA Fee Guide, Dental Costs Explained

 Cost of Dental X-Rays Images

 The cost of Dental X-Ray Images will depend on the type of image taken as well as the number of images.
-The codes relevant to dental x-rays in the Ontario Dental Association’s Suggested Fee Guide appear as follows:
+Example x-ray codes in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Radiographs, Regional/Localized